Lamarqe/fritzmesh/README.md

 ## Installation

-Besides Python 3.11, there are no additionaly dependencies.
+Besides Python 3.11, there are no additional dependencies.
 To install:
  * Clone or download the project.
  * Install, using `sudo sh ./make_install`